WHO WE ARE

 The first worship service was held on Sunday, November 23, 1986 with 110 adults and 38 children in attendance.
 This “church” became Asbury United Methodist Church on May 17, 1987 and was named after Francis Asbury, the first Methodist Bishop in America.

 The church began meeting in the Key-Royal building in 1986.
 A new, larger church was built near Highways 119 and 280, but its congregation outgrew it in less than two years.
 The church then bought a 31-acre tract of land across Highways 119 and 280 and began construction of its current facility.
 Phase 1 of the current facility included the Sanctuary and education space and was completed in June, 1994.
 Phase 2 included the Gym/Christian Life Center and additional education space and was completed in August, 2000.
-Phase 3 of construction is currently underway, which includes a larger sanctuary, updated youth and education suites, a larger music suite, and additional administrative offices.
+Phase 3 added a larger sanctuary, updated youth and education suites, a larger music suite, and additional administrative offices and was completed in 2018.

 Currently the membership of Asbury is just over 2,200.

 WHAT WE BELIEVE

 The United Methodist Church is a 12.3-million-strong global church that opens hearts, opens minds, and opens doors through active engagement with our world.

 John Wesley and the early Methodists placed primary emphasis on Christian living, on putting faith and love into action.
 This emphasis on what Wesley referred to as "practical divinity" has continued to be a hallmark of United Methodism today.

 We invite you to learn more about the United Methodist faith.